White-browed Bulbuls nesting on our Lady Palm Tree!

 Update: June 10, 2008

-Hatchlings of White-browed Bulbul, less than 2 days oldHATCHLINGS AT LAST!
+Hatchlings of Pycnonotus goiavier (Yellow-vented Bulbul), less than 2 days oldHATCHLINGS AT LAST!
 BABIES HAVE ARRIVED!
 YIPPEE! :D

 So wonderful…these cute hatchlings joined our world yesterday, 9th. of June!
 There was a flurry of activity between the new parents, flying in and about, bringing food for their little ones…that’s how we knew the eggs were hatched!
 Safely tucked in the nest, 8.5 feet above ground from our preying eyes!